Your Credit Score: What it means

 The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
 The FICO score ranges from 350 (very high risk) to 850 (low risk).
-For details on FICO, read more here.
+We've written more on FICO here.

-Deliquencies, payment behavior, current debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scores.
-Your score considers both positive and negative information in your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will improve your score.
+Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
+Your score is based on the good and the bad of your credit history.
+Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your credit to calculate a score.
-If you don't meet the minimum criteria for getting a score, you may need to establish a credit history prior to applying for a mortgage.
+Your credit report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your credit to calculate an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you might need to work on your credit history before you apply for a mortgage loan.

 Got a Question?